Canadian pharmaceutical billionaire couple was murdered: police

 Separately, Apotex said on Friday that its Chief Executive Jeremy Desai had resigned and would be replaced by his predecessor and company co-founder Jack Kay.

-Apotex is in a legal dispute with Teva Pharmaceuticals Industries, the world’s biggest maker of generic drugs, over allegations that a former Teva executive shared trade secrets with Desai.
+Apotex is in a legal dispute with Teva Pharmaceuticals Industries (TEVA.TA) (TEVA.N), the world’s biggest maker of generic drugs, over allegations that a former Teva executive shared trade secrets with Desai.

 An Apotex representative said Desai’s departure was not related to Teva’s lawsuit against Apotex.